ishratmina/SE-env-setup/README.md

 For Advance Users:

 	1. Copy the script to your PATH to make the script executable from Terminal.

 	2. To view $PATH on your system, type echo $PATH. (usually "/usr/bin or /usr/local/bin")

 	3. From Terminal, type SeleniumSetup.sh and the script should be executable directly.

+	4. A better way would be to copy the script on your personalized scripts directory and edit your .bash_profile file to include the above command.
+That way, it would be done automatically every time you log in.